Next-generation batteries power a more sustainable future

 Many of us are feeling the pinch of rising gas prices.
 But few of us ever think about the price of lithium, which helps power batteries in everything from laptops to electric cars.
 The element touches our lives in more ways than we might realize—and it’s become precious and expensive.

-“Lithium is considered ‘white oil’ right now,” says Dr. Jian Liu, an associate professor with UBC Okanagan’s School of Engineering.
+“Lithium is considered ‘white oil’ right now,” says Dr. Jian Liu, an associate professor of mechanical engineering with UBC Okanagan’s School of Engineering.
 A key material in today’s rechargeable lithium-ion batteries, the element is in short supply and high demand.

 The demand for lithium-ion batteries is expected to grow exponentially over the next few decades.
 That’s one of the reasons Dr. Liu and his team are working on building the next generation of batteries.